shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 });
 ```

-Here, you subscribe to the `deactivate-products-process` event and and call the `onDeactivateProducts()` method when it gets fired.
+Here, you subscribe to the `deactivate-products-process` event and call the `onDeactivateProducts()` method when it gets fired.
 The event name is the same you've defined in the `Shopware.window.Progress` earlier.

 The event listener will have the following parameters: